Key points at a glance

 If you need assistance with planning your future R&D activities or help understanding how these changes will impact your business, PwC can assist in providing specialist advice and reviewing your claim to ensure you don’t miss any of the new changes.

 If you spend more than $500,000 per financial year on R&D, you can seek advice from PwC R&D consulting services.
-If your spend is less, check out Nifty R&D, backed by PwC.
+If your spend is less, check out Nifty Grants, backed by PwC.
 You can sign up online for assistance, and if we find you’re ineligible to apply, you won’t be charged a cent.